 The coach, who had been a great hitter in his time, took the rookie aside.
 He told him to take a few swings of the bat.
 “Say,” the coach observed, “you cut at that ball just like Hank Aaron used to.”
 The youngster blushed.
 He admitted that Hank Aaron had been his boyhood hero.
 All through sandlot and high school baseball the rookie had tried to pattern his swing after that of Arron.
 It had worked wonderfully and actually carried him here to the Majors.
 And, here in the Big League, it worked, too—for a while.
 But now, once the pitchers figured out his weakness, he went into this slump.

 “The trouble is,” the coach told him, “is that it really is still Hank Aaron’s stance and swing.
 You can never quite duplicate it and even if you could its doubtful if it would be exactly right for you.”
 The newcomer saw the point.
-So for three days the coach worked with him to develop a style of hitting that was his very own.
-On the fourth day the coach told the manager: “You can put the rookie back in the line-up.”
-On that day the rookie got two doubles and a home-run out of four times at bat.
+For three days, the coach worked with him to develop a style of hitting that was his very own.
+On the fourth day, the coach told the manager, “You can put the rookie back in the line-up.”
+On his first day back the rookie got two doubles and a home-run out of four times at bat.
 The next day he hit another four bagger.
 That season he ended up with a batting average of 351, near the top of his league.

 Be an Individual

-I’ve known scores of salespeople who failed because they tried to be somebody else—other salespeople, like the sales manager and what have you.
-This is a form of extended adolescence.
+I’ve known scores of salespeople who failed because they tried to be somebody else—Trying to be like other successful salespeople, their manager etc. This is a form of extended adolescence.
 This kind of salesperson has not matured into their own identity.
 It’s perfectly all right to have our heroes but we should not try to emulate them 100%.

 Be A Leader